UK Visitor Visa

-If you were previously refused a visa to the UK, we would recommend a 1-hour consultation.
+If you were previously refused a visa to the UK, we would recommend an in-depth consultation with an immigration lawyer.
 Ideally, we would want to read the refusal letter.
 This will allow us to confirm that the refusal does not debar you from applying again.
 We would recommend to you the best tactics for the application and the documents that would present your case at its strongest.

 Full representation in visitor visa applications

 We take instructions for UK visitor visa applications where there is a high risk of refusal or where the success of the application is very important and the applicant cannot afford to risk being refused.

 We also assist corporate clients and universities with organising attendance at conferences and business meetings, particularly where visitors are invited from “high risk” countries, such as African and Middle East countries or Latin America.